 - You can undress to your comfort zone and the therapist will use a drape, uncovering only the area to be massaged.
 You will be asked to lie on a very comfortable massage table.

 - A non-scented, highly absorbent lotion will be used.
 You can talk with the therapist or close your eyes and relax in silence; this time is yours to choose the best way for you to unwind.

 - At the end of the session, the therapist will leave so you are able to dress.
 Do this at a relaxing pace.

 Massage therapists are highly aware that you may feel nervous and shy at first, and take steps to make you feel comfortable and keep you informed during your session.

 What are your responsibilities when getting a massage?

 - Be honest and accurate with your health history.

 - Report discomfort of any kind immediately to the therapist…e.g. music too loud, room is cold, feeling discomfort in muscle.

 - Being on time for appointment, and canceling appointment in timely manner if not able to attend.
-(Call the Health Center Staff 216.397.4349.)
+(Call the Health and Wellness Center Staff 216.397.4349.)